Why Certain Businesses Are Recession-Proof: What You Need to Know

 The strongest and most successful businesses often prepare ahead of time and plan for different outcomes.

-Over the coming month, we will also share five (5) tips for entrepreneurs, founders, and small business owners to prepare for a recession and grow revenue potential.
+For five (5) actionable tips for entrepreneurs, founders, and small business owners to prepare for a recession and grow revenue potential, check out our Recession-Proofing guide on AppSumo.

 - Natfluence Power Books Directory — A curated list of the most powerful books written (and read by) the world’s most successful 9-figure CEOs, founders, and household names